-Jacaranda a deciduous to evergreen tree native to Brazil is a beautiful flowering tree that creates a dramatic display in May June.
-If you have lived in Los Angeles or have traveled there during this period each year you might come across streets of purple, an amazingly beautiful display of flowers and trees.
-It has ferny leaves, which fall from February to March.
+Jacaranda mimosifolia has ferny leaves, which fall from February to March.
 New leaves may grow before flowering or sometimes it blooms before any leaves.
-Jacaranda Mimosifolia flowers are tubular lavender and in groups creating a very strong beautiful display.
+Jacaranda mimosifolia flowers are panicles of tubular lavender creating a very strong beautiful display.

-There is also a variety which has white flowers.
+There is also a Jacaranda variety which has white flowers.
 They all grow in a variety of soils but do better in well-draining or sandy soils.
-After it matures it is pretty hardy and can withstand freeze but it does not bloom if it is in direct line of wind from the ocean and does not have enough heat.
-Jacaranda Mimosifolia needs usual watering and does not like draughts which could put it in shock yet too much water can make it too lush with weak branches and foliage.
-It needs pruning which also helps it to bloom profusely.
-It usually grows to 30 to 40 feet.
+After Jacaranda mimosifolia matures it is pretty hardy and can withstand freeze but it does not bloom if it is in direct line of wind from the ocean and does not have enough heat.
+Pretoria in South Africa is also known as Jacaranda City or Jakarandastad.

 Jacaranda mimosifolia needs usual watering and does not like draughts which could put it in shock yet too much water can make it too lush with weak branches and foliage.
 It needs pruning which also helps it to bloom profusely.
 It usually grows to 30 to 40 feet or 8 to 11m.
 Jacaranda mimosifolia is listed on the International Union for Conservation of Nature’s list of ‘Red Plants’ which are in danger of extinction.

 Watch out for Red Spider Mite and Whitefly.